Stephenkofipoku/battleships_game/README.md

 9. The game will declare the winner and display the final scores.

 ## Features of the game
-- Different Game Modes: Introduce different game modes to vary the gameplay experience.
-For example, a timed mode where players have to sink all the opponent's ships within a specific time limit, or a survival mode where players have a limited number of guesses to sink as many ships as possible.
-- Multiplayer Mode: Implement a multiplayer mode that allows players to compete against each other online.
-This could involve real-time gameplay or turn-based matches with friends or random opponents.
-- Power-Ups: Introduce power-ups that players can collect to gain advantages during the game.
-For example, a power-up could reveal a portion of the opponent's board or provide an extra guess.

 ### Existing Features
 - The player's name is entered at the beginning of the game.